Ahbee/ofxStk/README.md

 #ofxStk
 ofxStk lets you use [The Synthesis Tool Kit](https://ccrma.stanford.edu/software/stk/index.html) inside openFrameworks.
+The offical repo for stk is [here](https://github.com/thestk/stk).
+For features and issues you are better off posting there.
+I sync ofxStk with the offical Stk repo about once a month.

 ##Installation
 ***

-Step 1 - Do what you normally do for an add-on
+Step 1 - Do what you normally do for an add-on (project generator works well)

 Step 2 - Copy the 'rawwaves' folder from bin/data of the example project, into bin/data of your project.